 A Review of Studies on Estradiol Levels and Testosterone Suppression with High-Dose Transdermal Estradiol Gel and Ointment

 The authors use “γ” (“gamma”) as a unit in their papers.
 This is a now-deprecated non-SI unit of mass equal to 1 μg (Wiki).
 That is, “1 γ” means the same thing as “1 μg”.
 The researchers provided values using this unit as an estimate of the amount of estradiol actually absorbed into the body after taking into account the “cutaneous absorption coefficient” (i.e., transdermal bioavailability) of estradiol.
 However, when compared to established μg/day values for commercial transdermal estradiol patches and the estradiol levels associated with these patches, the values in the papers are very different from what would be expected.
-For this reason and the fact that the estimates for estradiol patches are more likely to be accurate, the delivery rates reported by the authors probably should be given little credence.
-It was important to include them in this article nonetheless however because the researchers altered their transdermal estradiol formulations between studies, resulting in inconsistency between the estradiol mg doses in gel/ointment and their estimated μg/day delivery values.
+For this reason, and because estimates for transdermal estradiol patches were more rigorously determined and likely to be correct, the delivery rates reported by the authors are probably not accurate.
+It was important to include them in this article nonetheless however because the researchers modified their transdermal estradiol formulations between their studies, resulting in inconsistencies between the estradiol doses in gel/ointment and their estimated delivery values.

 The following three papers pertain to the first study:

 - Steg, A., & Benoit, G. (1979).
 Percutaneous 17 β-estradiol in treatment of cancer of prostate.
 Urology, 14(4), 373–375.
 [Google Scholar] [PubMed] [DOI:10.1016/0090-4295(79)90083-9] [PDF]